 Review Closure Checklists

 To reach the solution, Xentity had to provide Senior FOIA Analyst Services to the SEC.
-We processed and tracked the FOIA request correspondence, supported responses to FOIA requests, tracked the process through client support for final decisions, supported FOIA leadership in providing direct support functions for drafting memos and and prepared responses to FOIA requests.
+Specifically, we processed and tracked the FOIA request correspondence, supported responses to FOIA requests, tracked the process through client support for final decisions, supported FOIA leadership in providing direct support functions for drafting memos and and prepared responses to FOIA requests.

 Throughout this project, Xentity performed initial analysis to determine FOIA request validity and assure requests were accurately and fairly addressed.
-This included evaluating compliance, scope, reasonable, fee, processing time.
+This specifically included evaluating compliance, scope, reasonable, fee, processing time.
 Xentity also supported dispute resolution and appeals of requests for expedition and fee waivers.
-We provided FOIA recommendations and guidance to SEC leadership to support legal interpretations of the FOIA as it affected exemptions and release of documents, among other related topics including drafting response detailing review and determination and initial analysis of submitter objections.
+Furthermore, we provided FOIA recommendations and guidance to SEC leadership to support legal interpretations of the FOIA as it affected exemptions and release of documents, among other related topics including drafting response detailing review and determination and initial analysis of submitter objections.
 And we developed plans, evaluate efficiencies while ensuring compliance, modify processes, improving performance, prepare communications and training to improve the process.

 Exceptional Service and High Metrics